Skip to content

 1. The single quote (') closes the string literal in the original query

-Step 5: Retrieving the data
+Step 5: Get the data

 Postman